-The words ‘nerve pain’ seem to sound of alarm bells for many people, but there is often no reason to be any more concerned by this than other types of pain.
+The words ‘nerve pain’ seem to sound alarm bells for many people, but there is often no reason to be any more concerned by this type of pain than other types of pain.

 Nerves can get irritated and become painful but will often settle back down with just a little help and lot of knowledge.

 Often nerve pain has many terms or descriptions surrounding it such as sciatica , pinched nerves , radiculopathy and other such phrases.
 Often they make the condition sound even scarier than it should be.

 For an understanding of terms related to nerve pain check this explanation out here .

 The truth about “pinched nerves”

 Pinched or trapped nerves are really sensitized nerves.
 Lots of people have “pinched nerves” but don’t have nerve pain.

 Here are some wise insights into nerves by David Butler.
 He’s basically a physiotherapy wizard when it comes to nerve pain and has been responsible for much of our improved knowledge in their management.

 - When you look up at the stars you pinch nerves a bit.
 We do it all the time.
 They are designed to be pinched, squeezed, rubbed and wriggled.
 Most of the time, nerves love a good old workout.